JJ/hoborg/text/text.md

 "I'm gonna get me one of those dummies, I'm gonna do it" The first hobo announced, with just a hint of a threat in his voice, veiled by the amount of moonshine he had already taken.
-José sat slumped a few steps away from the fire, out of fuel or simply not working.
-Fulgencio just spat at the fire, raising a small flame that made José look alive for a brief moment.
+Manuel sat slumped a few steps away from the fire, out of fuel or simply not working.
+Frank, also known as Fulgencio just spat at the fire, raising a small flame that made José look alive for a brief moment.

-Fulgencio had found this group in the rail yard in Tallahassee, trying to be unobtrusive.
+Frank had found this group in the rail yard in Tallahassee, trying to be unobtrusive.
 But there was no way he could pull that out while being trailed by a two hundred and fifty pound walking cash register.
 He was immediately hailed by them and asked to join them by the fire even before they saw the Duke.
-Liquor was passed, bread and cheese shared, and histories and local tips swapped.
+Liquor was passed, bread and cheese shared, mulligan stew cooked and histories and local tips swapped.
 Then, more alcohol had flowed and everything became a bit blurry as Fulgencio started to tell them his history, as hobos do when gathered around the fire.

-Now it was time to leave this jungle and deliver.
+Now it was time to leave this jungle and deliver the goods.
+And it was not going to be in a coal train to somewhere, but by foot to the city they were in.
 Enough time had passed for any pursuer to quiet down and in a few hours he would be reporting at the Pinkerton office in Tallahassee.
 They would be taking care of him and the mech and he would get a few months of rest in his home base in